legopitstop/tkinterplus/IDEAS.md

 ## Dialogs
 ### TextEditor
-A window similar to Notepad that adds a few simple options.
+A window is similar to Notepad which adds a few simple options.
 ```python
 t = TextEditor(master, title='')
 print(t)